 Constructed in 1937, the Art Deco building has a beautiful supported dome making the structure a true work of art.
 It's clean, open all day long and offers the biggest variety of goods to browse for hours on end.
 Definitely one of the best places to visit in Cambodia (and Phnom Penh).

-16. Have a Cycling Adventure
+16. Have a cycling adventure

-One of the best ways to see the Cambodian countryside is to hop on a bike or motorbike and explore the off the beaten path.
+One of the best ways to see the Cambodian countryside is to hop on a bike or motorbike and explore the off-the-beaten-path.

 Hopping on a bike to explore the Angkor site could also be a super fun experience.
 But, unless you cycle all the time, we don't recommend doing a 3-day cycling tour around the temples of Angkor.
 The jungle is hot and humid and getting in and out of the temples is exhausting enough in the sweaty heat.

-However, a one-day tour exploring the amazing Angkor Wat could be one of the best things to do in Cambodia.
+However, a sunrise tour exploring the amazing Angkor Wat could be one of the best things to do in Cambodia.
 Get up early, have a hearty breakfast in the jungle and as the sun rises, catch the golden light over the iconic temple.

-17. Enjoy Cambodian Dance Show
+17. Enjoy the Cambodian dance show

 From many fun things to do in Cambodia, watching a mesmerising Khmer Dance show could be the most unique experience.